dinkasmajlagic/xx_01_submission/README.md

     I was able to fit the regression model
     I was able to perform the forecasting and to predict the data based on the training data

-    All the code can be found in Run.R
+4) All the code can be found in Run.R
-    I did not save any Excel files nor any plots since I was not able to finish the task One can find the code for decomposition plot and forecast plot in Run.R written for one randomly chosen municipality
+    I did not save any Excel files and I saved only 1 plot for one randomly chosen municipality One can find the code for decomposition plot and forecast plot in Run.R written for one randomly chosen municipality